slimndap/wp-theatre/readme.txt

 == Changelog ==

+= 0.3.1 =
+* bugfixes and technical improvements
+* better support for bulk-editing productions
+* better support for quick-editing productions

 = 0.3 =
 * bugfix: events with the same date and time were causing conflicts.
 * support for my upcoming Ticketmatic extension.